NCAR/micm/README.md

 # Using MICM

-The following example solves the fictitous chemical system:
+The following example solves the fictitious chemical system:

 ```
 foo       --k1--> 0.8 bar + 0.2 baz